How can I monitor the account activity of specific IAM users, roles, and AWS access keys?

 Resolution

-Note: You can use CloudTrail to search event history for the last 90 days.
+Note: You can use CloudTrail to search event history for the past 90 days of events.

-3. In Filter, select the dropdown list.
-Then, choose User name.
+- In Lookup attributes, select the dropdown list, and then choose User name.

 Example userIdentity element that includes IAM user credentials used to make an API call

-Note: Replace Alice with the username that you're searching for.
+Note: Replace Alice with the username that you want to search for.
 Enter the IAM user's "friendly name" or the assumed role's "role session name."
 The role session name for a specific session is the value provided as a session name when the role is assumed.
-For calls made using the IAM role, the value for the userName field isn't the role name.
+For API calls made by the IAM role, the value for the userName field isn't the role name.

 "userIdentity": { "type": "IAMUser", "principalId": "AIDAJ45Q7YFFAREXAMPLE", "arn": "arn:aws:iam::123456789012:user/Alice", "accountId": "123456789012", "accessKeyId": "AKIAIOSFODNN7EXAMPLE", "userName": "Alice" }